-Reporting sexual violence to the police
+How reporting sexual violence to the police works

 Our advocacy service can support you with this decision and/or offer you information about the criminal justice process.

 If you decide to report to the police, you can ask to speak to a female or male officer, they will take a brief statement and notify the Rape Investigation Unit.
 You will be allocated a sexual offences liaison officer (SOLO) who will take a detailed statement and support you through the investigation.
 If the offence happened within in the past 7 days they may also arrange a forensic examination in a specialist unit.
 You can ask to see a female or male doctor.

-If you have been raped or sexually assaulted in the last 7 days you can also contact Archway on 0141 211 8175.
+If you have been raped or sexually assaulted in the last 7 days, you can also contact Archway on 0141 211 8175.
 This is a specialist sexual assault referral centre (SARC), based in Glasgow, which can support people who are able to travel into the city.
 It is made up of a team of experts experienced in caring for anyone who has been raped or sexually assaulted.

 You can find out more about how the process works in this video.